The Origins and History of Rock Music

 The 1970s – The Emergence of Hard Rock

 The 1970s was the period when various subgenres of rock music were born.
 These include hard rock, soft rock, heavy metal, and glam rock.

 Because rock music with a psychedelic nature prevailed in the 1960s, the appearance of heavier, darker, and more aggressive subgenres of rock in the 1970s made sense.
-Deep Purple, Led Zeppelin, Eagles, Black Sabbath, and Aerosmith were among the most prominent names in the industry back then.
+Pink Floyd, Deep Purple, Led Zeppelin, Black Sabbath, and Aerosmith were among the most prominent names in the industry back then.

 The same period witnessed the forging of glam rock, a subgenre of rock music where band members wore exotic makeup, clothes, and hairstyles.
-Queen is the perfect example of the glam rock style of music.
+David Bowie is the perfect example of the glam rock style of music.

 What’s more, rebellious groups that rejected the commercialization of rock music saw the day of light, developing their subculture with punk rock.
 Punk rock was meant to help rising artists break into the industry with little to no resources, following the misquoted mantra, “if you can play three chords, you can form a band.”

 The 1980s – The New Wave and Heavy Metal

 In the early 1980s, the heavy commercialization of rock ‘n’ roll witnessed in the previous years was starting to fade off, leading to the rise of even more subgenres than punk.
 Musicians called the rock music style of that period “the new wave,” which borrows elements from punk-rock, reggae, pop music, synth-pop, funk, and art-rock.